 Hey there!
-It is your hip, non-hipsta’ horticulturalist back at you, sipping my cafe and ready to apply my horticultural brain toward the questions my vast fan base asks of me.
+It is your hip, non-hipsta’ horticulturalist back at you, sipping my coffee and applying my horticultural brain toward the questions my vast fan base asks of me.
 This week, I shall tackle the oft’ asked questions concerning the late season planting of various categories of plants:

 - When should I plant tulip bulbs?

 - Can I still divide and transplant this perennial?